Business Mentoring – increasing self awareness.

 I honestly believe that if you start asking yourself these questions and practising more self-awareness, you're going to start to have breakthroughs.
 And I'm very excited to hear about them!
 Want to share your thoughts about hiring?

 What approach do you take?
 What’s worked?
 And what has not worked for you?
 Feel free to leave me a comment below!
+I hope you have enjoyed my take on business mentoring and feel encouraged that with a bit of help, you can get past obstacles that were defeating you on your own.

 P.S.
 I’ve put together a few resources to help you.
 A “stress test” you can take to see how stressed you are and how that could be affecting your work performance or putting you at risk of serious health issues.
 A business plan template to help you to do things in the right order.
 If you have any questions join The Savvy Bookkeeper Facebook Group.